drone/docs/content/api/repos/repo_delete.md

 description = "Endpoint to disable a repository"
 +++

-Permanently deletes a repository.
-It cannot be undone.
-Please note this api requires administrative access to the repository, and repository's secrets and builds aren't deleted.
+Disables a named repository in Drone and disables the webhook in the source control management system (e.g. GitHub).
+Please note this api requires administrative access to the repository.

 ```
 DELETE /api/repos/{owner}/{repo}